 The best torch 2022 ranking

 Olight is a serious name in the world of flashlights, and the best torch right now is the Olight S2R Baton II.
 This compact flashlight is a great all-rounder, offering five different levels of brightness – the maximum being 1,050 lumens, which is plenty bright enough for illuminating your path outside at night and for shining a light on specific areas.
 It comes with a rechargeable lithium battery, and a traffic-light indicator so you'll never be caught running out of juice unexpectedly.
 This design is rugged enough for pretty much anything you'd throw at it on an outdoor adventure.
-It's waterproof (IPX8 rating), and Olight promises you can drop it from up to 1.5m without breaking it.
+It's waterproof (rated to IPX8), and Olight promises you can drop it from up to 1.5m without breaking it.
 Finally, there's a dual pocket clip that you can use to attach it to whatever you want to, for easy-access storage or when you want to go hands-free.

 We know what you're thinking – if you're going to spend this much on a torch, you'll want serious bang for your buck.
 Luckily, that's exactly what you get with the Maglite ML150LRX, which throws out a whopping 1,082 lumens, a compact design, and a beam range of 458 metres – plus a highly sought after five-star rating from the US National Tactical Officer's Association.
+If you have a bigger budget, this could well be the best flashlight for you.

 The matte black finish makes this one of the more stylish torches on the market, and it's also incredibly easy to charge – you'll need just 30 minutes to boost it to 80 per cent power.
 We're also fans of the brilliant charging cradle (which can be used with the included the 12 V car adaptor), which hugs the torch tightly even when upside down, so you can continue to power up whether you're bouncing around in the back of a safari jeep or hunkering down in a remote mountain refuge.
 The icing on the cake is a 10-year warranty and an ultra-rugged exterior made from high-strength aircraft aluminium.
 One slight downside here is the water resistance rating – this is IPX4, which means it'll be resistant to water splashes from any direction, but won't withstand a sustained spray.